How is IBD Diagnosed?

 Radiology scans or diagnostic imaging

 X-rays are the oldest way of imaging the inside of the body.
 X-rays are cost-effective and useful for detection of blockages in the small or large intestine.
-Patients with Crohn’s disease, for example, can have inflammation and/or scarring of the small bowel that narrows the intestine and prevents the easy passage of stool and air.

 Lower GI series involves inserting the contrast material directly into the rectum (barium enema) and provides images of the colon or large intestine.
 During the exam, the colon is distended with air to provide better images.

 Magnetic resonance enterography (MRE) is a special MRI study that looks more closely at the small intestine.
 An MRE is different than the CTE because it doesn’t involve radiation.
-During the MRE, you will be asked to drink contrast that helps distend the small intestine.
+During the MRE, you will be asked to drink contrast that helps expand the small intestine.
 You will also be given a contrast agent through an IV.
-Both the oral and IV contrast help determine if inflammation or changes are old versus new, if narrowing (strictures) are present, if abnormal connections are present (fistulas), or if there are abscesses.
+The oral and IV contrast help determine if inflammation or changes are old versus new, if intestinal narrowing (stricture) is present, if abnormal connections (fistulas) are present, or if there are abscesses.
 The MRE can also help clarify the length, extent, and severity of small bowel disease.

 Magnetic resonance cholangiopancreatography (MRCP)is a specialized MRI exam that provides a view of the bile ducts, gall bladder, liver, and pancreas.
 This test is helpful in diagnosing conditions such as primary sclerosing cholangitis (PSC), a condition that involves inflammation and scarring in the bile ducts which are located both inside and outside of the liver.